 Driver Performance Management (DPM) provides drivers with mobile feedback and tips for improvement to ensure that operations are kept safe and cost-effective and to support ongoing driving improvement without the need for office-based training.

 This empowers drivers to manage their own performance and reduces the need for face-to-face debrief sessions.

 The requirement for on-time and in-full delivery on the first attempt is critical to keep abreast of current demand but there will always be exceptions.
 These exceptions can be configured to require drivers to select from an appropriate list of reason codes, ensuring that issues can be explained and understood without the need for direct interaction.

-Traditionally briefings would be provided to colleagues through groups or potentially in one-to-one sessions.
-The Microlise Knowledge Portal enables organisations to create materials that can be shared with employees and these can be shared through email campaigns and courses that can be monitored to ensure all those relevant have seen the details.
-This could be general updates or specific courses that ensure staff are aware of social distancing processes within the business.
+Traditionally briefings would be provided to colleagues in groups or in one-to-one sessions.
+The Microlise Knowledge Portal enables organisations to create materials that can be shared with employees through email campaigns, where courses are monitored to ensure that everyone who needs to, has seen the content.
+Content can range from general updates or specific courses to ensure staff are aware of all social distancing processes across the business.